 La Loutre River

-The La Loutre River is a small crystal-clear river that flows 24 kilometers down the southwest coast of Anticosti Island.
-Rapids make up for about 60% of the river’s course, making it the Island’s most turbulent salmon river, along with the Jupiter River.
+Narrow and limpid, the Rivière à la Loutre runs 24 kilometers down the southwest coast of Anticosti Island.
+It includes some 60% rapids, making it the island's most turbulent salmon river, tied with the Rivière Jupiter.

-The water is so transparent at the mouth that you can actually see the salmon entering the river under clear skies.
-Good-sized anadromous brook trout will also keep anglers very happy.
-Thirteen pools have been mapped on this river, which is managed by the Société des établissements de plein-air du Québec (Sépaq).
+At the mouth of the Rivière à la Loutre, the water is so clear that salmon can be seen swimming upstream on a clear day.
+Good-sized anadromous brook trout will also delight anglers.
+Thirteen pools have been identified on this river, managed by the Société des établissements de plein air du Québec (Sépaq).